MJWootton-Research/Macchiato/README.md

 * `weight` — Type: `integer`.
 The weight of the arc.

 The methods `rmvPlace`, `rmvTrans`, `rmInArc`, and `rmOutArc` all remove objects of the corresponding type from the parent object (a `PetriNet` for `Place` and `Trans`, a `Trans` for `Arc`).
 They all only take only one argument, i.e. a `string` containing the relevant object label, which is the label of the object itself for `Place` and `Trans`, but is the label of the connecting `Place` object for `Arc` objects.
-Removing a place or transition from the Petri Net also removes all of its  associated arcs.
+Removing a place or transition from the Petri net also removes all of its  associated arcs.

-The `PetriNet` object has the method `run` which will simulate the Petri Net specified up to a given maximum number of steps (`integer`), and optionally, a maximum simulated time (`float`).
+The `PetriNet` object has the method `run` which will simulate the Petri net specified up to a given maximum number of steps (`integer`), and optionally, a maximum simulated time (`float`).
 In the example below, a `PetriNet` object, `pn`, is to be run for maximum of 100 steps or a maximum simulated time of 5×10<sup>5</sup> units.

 ```python
 pn.run(100, maxClock=500000)